sierra187/research_fall2020/README.md

 - Wrote function that turns leakage list into 2D numpy array of dimensions (number of queries, length of longest query), this will be what is fed into the neural net
 - Looked at another tensorflow neural net tutorial classifying Fashion MNIST dataset, also have been using tensorflow for CNN's in my Deep Learning class

+Week 4 (10/06 - 10/13):
+- made function that creates inputs and labels numpy array.
+Inputs are of shape (number of databases, largest number of queries, length of longest query).
+Databases are padded so that they are each the same size.
+- started building a neural net using tensorflow and keras.
+Currently accuracy is very very low.